scrubbbbs/cbird/readme.md

 Stores up to 400 Oriented Rotated Brief (ORB) 256-bit features per image and searches using FLANN-based matcher.
 Good for rotated, cropped but slow.

 #### Color Histogram `-p.alg 3`
 Stores a quantized histogram of up to 32 colors (256-byte) per image.
 Sometimes works when all else fails.
-Good for similarity sorting.
+This is the only algorithm that finds reflected images, others require `-p.refl` which is too slow except with `-similar-to`

 #### DCT Video Index `-p.alg 4`
 Stores DCT hashes of ()up to 64k) video frames, with temporal compression of similar hashes.
 Frames are pre-processed to remove letterboxing.